vikas9dev/AWS/aws_saa_c03/td_mcq/topic-based/13_Cloudfront.md

 ### ❌ **Incorrect Options (with reasons)**

-🔴 **The option that says: Create a custom CloudFront function to check and ensure that only their clients can access the files is incorrect.**
+<span style="color:red"><strong>🔴 The option that says: Create a custom CloudFront function to check and ensure that only their clients can access the files is incorrect.</strong></span>
 CloudFront Functions are just lightweight functions in JavaScript for high-scale, latency-sensitive CDN customizations and **not for enforcing security**.
 A CloudFront Function runtime environment offers submillisecond startup times which allows your application to scale immediately to handle millions of requests per second.
 But again, this can't be used to restrict access to your files.

-🔴 **The option that says: Enable the Origin Shield feature of the CloudFront distribution to protect the files from unauthorized access is incorrect** because this feature is not primarily used for security but for **improving your origin's load times, improving origin availability, and reducing your overall operating costs** in CloudFront.
+<span style="color:red"><strong>🔴 The option that says: Enable the Origin Shield feature of the CloudFront distribution to protect the files from unauthorized access is incorrect</strong></span> because this feature is not primarily used for security but for **improving your origin's load times, improving origin availability, and reducing your overall operating costs** in CloudFront.

-🔴 **The option that says: Use S3 pre-signed URLs to ensure that only their client can access the files.
-Remove permission to use S3 URLs to read the files for anyone else is incorrect.**
+<span style="color:red"><strong>🔴 The option that says: Use S3 pre-signed URLs to ensure that only their client can access the files.
+Remove permission to use S3 URLs to read the files for anyone else is incorrect.</strong></span>
 Although this could be a valid solution, it doesn't satisfy the requirement to **serve the private content via CloudFront only** to secure the distribution of files.
 A better solution is to set up an **Origin Access Control (OAC)** and then use **Signed URL or Signed Cookies** in your CloudFront web distribution.

 ### ✅ **Summary**